gamedev4995/Challenge-3/README.md

 ## Experience Gained

 I really enjoyed getting to see the scene come together and seeing the creativity from my teammates.
 This project made us struggle a lot with the assets in particular, but we were able to manage it well enough in the end.
-Working on this brought some memories from my life.
+Working on this brought back some good memories from my life.
 One of them was when I had to make a hand-crafted model of Tenochtitlan in my history class in 8th grade.
 The other was when I had visited the Tulum Mayan ruins in Mexico from a cruise across Central America.
 So, overall, I felt a lot of joy working on this challenge and having to apply everything we have learned so far in the class.
 > Nicole A. Vallejo Chinea